 This spicy Korean cucumber salad has a refreshing crunch in every bite, coated with a delicious sauce that’s garlicky, savory, and tangy with a touch of sweetness.
-This quick & easy side dish comes together in a single bowl and makes for the perfect dish to accompany your Korean BBQ feast or any of your main dishes.
+This quick & easy side dish comes together in a single bowl and makes for the perfect dish to add to your dinner table.

 What is Korean Cucumber Salad?

 Korean cucumber salad (Oi Muchim/오이무침) is a banchan (side dish) staple in Korean cuisine that is especially popular during the summer months.

 Its popularity spans across the world and is now one of the most commonly found side dishes in Korean restaurants, especially in a Korean BBQ setting.

 Oi Muchim, which translates to “seasoned cucumber” in Korean, is light and refreshing, yet loaded with a burst of flavor that is the perfect balance of spicy, savory, tangy, and slightly sweet, that is truly appetizing to have as an accompaniment to any main dish.

 With respect to its name, this Korean cucumber side dish is just as quick & easy as preparing a salad or if not easier, and the result is absolutely remarkable despite the concise list of ingredients.

 It’s truly amazing how at times a few simple and humble ingredients are all you need to create such perfect harmony of flavors, and this dish is the epitome of just that.